 The subsampling method is a powerful technique that can efficiently reduce this computational burden.
-The application of the subsampling method in large-scale data analysis has been widely explored in various fields, including linear regression (Drineas et al., 2011, 2012; Ma et al., 2015; Ma and Sun, 2015; Meng et al., 2017; Wang et al., 2017; Zhang et al., 2018; Li and Meng, 2020; Ma et al., 2022; Li et al., 2024a), generalized linear regression (Wang et al., 2018; Ai et al., 2021; Jun Yu and Zhang, 2022), quantile regression (Ai et al., 2021), streaming time series (Xie et al., 2019, 2023), Gaussian mixture model (Feldman et al., 2011), nonparametric regression (Gu and Kim, 2002; Meng et al., 2020, 2022; Li et al., 2024b), optimal transport(Li et al., 2023a, b; Hu et al., 2025), among others.
+The application of the subsampling method in large-scale data analysis has been widely explored in various fields, including linear regression (Drineas et al. 2011, 2012; Ma, Mahoney, and Yu 2015; Ma and Sun 2015; Meng et al. 2017; Wang, Yu, and Singh 2017; Zhang, Xie, and Ma 2018; Li and Meng 2020; Ma et al. 2022; Li et al. 2024a), generalized linear regression (Wang, Zhu, and Ma 2018; Ai et al. 2021; Yu et al. 2022), quantile regression (Ai et al. 2021), streaming time series (Xie et al. 2019; Xie, Bai, and Ma 2023), Gaussian mixture model (Feldman, Faulkner, and Krause 2011), nonparametric regression (Gu and Kim 2002; Meng et al. 2020, 2022; Li, Zhang, and Meng 2024b), optimal transport (Li et al. 2023a, 2023b; Hu et al. 2025), among others.

-In large-scale least squares regression, subsampling methods can be divided into optimal and randomized subsampling approaches (Li and Meng, 2020).
-Optimal subsampling methods select a deterministic subsample based on certain rules, such as A-, D- and E-optimality (Pukelsheim, 2006; Wang et al., 2019; Meng et al., 2021; Xie et al., 2023).
-Although these methods perform excellently in conventional linear regression, the unique structure of the 2D AR model limits their performance in the corresponding OLS estimation.
-On the other hand, randomized subsampling methods, which select subsamples based on data-dependent nonuniform sampling probabilities, such as the leverage subsampling method (Drineas et al., 2006; Ma et al., 2015; Meng et al., 2017), have been shown to outperform simple random subsampling in numerous studies (Drineas et al., 2006; Drineas et al., 2012; Ma et al., 2015).
+In large-scale least squares regression, subsampling methods can be divided into optimal and randomized subsampling approaches (Li and Meng 2020).
+Optimal subsampling methods select a deterministic subsample based on certain rules, such as A-, D- and E-optimality (Pukelsheim 2006; Wang, Yang, and Stufken 2019; Meng et al. 2021; Xie, Bai, and Ma 2023).
+Although these methods perform excellently in conventional linear regression, the unique structure of the

+2D AR model limits their performance in the corresponding OLS estimation.
+On the other hand, randomized subsampling methods, which select subsamples based on data-dependent nonuniform sampling probabilities, such as the leverage subsampling method (Drineas, Mahoney, and Muthukrishnan 2006; Ma, Mahoney, and Yu 2015; Meng et al. 2017), have been shown to outperform simple random subsampling in numerous studies (Drineas, Mahoney, and Muthukrishnan 2006; Drineas et al. 2012; Ma, Mahoney, and Yu 2015).
 Random projection-based techniques developed by Drineas et al. (2012) can efficiently approximate leverage scores, reducing the time cost from $O(Nd^2)$ to $O(Nd \log N + d^3)$ in conventional linear regression.
-Additionally, in specific situations, unique model structures can be utilized to further accelerate computation.
-For instance, in the 1D AR model, the covariates matrix $X{N,d}$ possesses the Toeplitz structure, which Eshragh et al. (2022) used to develop a leverage-based iterative algorithm that approximates the OLS estimator of the 1D AR model more efficiently, decreasing the time complexity to $O(Nd+d^4\log d)$.
-For more complex multidimensional streaming time series, Xie et al. (2023) proposed the Relaxed-LSS method, which substantially accelerates parameter estimation in VAR models and reduces the time complexity to $O((qN+c)d^2)$ with $qN+c\ll N$.
+Additionally, in specific situations, unique model structures can be used to further accelerate computation.
+For instance, in the 1D AR model, the covariates matrix $X{N,d}$ possesses the Toeplitz structure, which Eshragh et al. (2022) used to develop a leverage-based iterative algorithm that approximates the OLS estimator of the 1D AR model more efficiently, decreasing the time complexity to $O(Nd + d^4 \log d)$.
+For more complex multidimensional streaming time series, Xie, Bai, and Ma (2023) proposed the Relaxed-LSS method, which substantially accelerates parameter estimation in VAR models and reduces the time complexity to $O((qN+c)d^2)$ with $aN + c \ll N$.

-In this paper, we propose a novel subsampling method for parameter estimation in the 2D AR model, reducing the average time complexity to $O(mnpq + (pq)^3 \log(pq))$, or $O(Nd + d^3 \log d)$ equivalently.
+In this article, we propose a novel subsampling method for parameter estimation in the 2D AR model, reducing the average time complexity to $O(mnpq + (pq)^3 \log(pq))$, or $O(Nd + d^3 \log d)$ equivalently.
 To our knowledge, this is the first leverage score subsampling algorithm designed for large-scale 2D AR models.
 Furthermore, we develop a novel methodology that incorporates the 2D AR model framework for image analysis.
 Notably, in anomaly detection tasks, our approach demonstrates superior performance compared to current state-of-the-art techniques, while maintaining significantly improved computational efficiency.